COS301-SE-2024/TuneIn/documentation/SRSv4.md

 - **Specification:**
   - Low-latency for streaming and social interaction
   - App should be responsive
-  - Acceptable limits for CPU, memory, and network usage to ensure efficient operation.
+  - Acceptable limits for network usage to ensure efficient operation.

 - **Quantification:**
-  - It will take 2 seconds for each page to load for all users.
-  - It will take 1 second for the initial content to appear on the screen
-  - It will take 1 second for buttons and other interactive elements to respond
-  - Less than 2 errors should be encountered during user interactions on average
-  - The system shall process up to 100 transactions per second for end-users
+  - The system shall process up to 25 transactions per second for end-users
-  - Average CPU Usage: 5-15%
-  - Average Memory Usage: 10-30%
-  - Average Network Usage: 5-15%